containeroo/certalert/README.md

 On invocation of the `/metrics` endpoint by Prometheus, the tool performs a real-time check on the expiration dates of the certificates.

-Additionally, `certalert` also supports forwarding the expiration date epoch directly to a Pushgateway server, offering flexibility and control over monitoring workflows.
+Additionally, `certalert` also supports forwarding the expiration date epoch directly to a Pushgateway server, offering flexibility and control over monitoring workflows or simply output them as `json`, `yaml` or a `text` table.

 ## Usage